-- 4.1 Kelp is listed as an agricultural product under § 205.606. - 4.2 Kelp is a wild crop that may be certified organic under the § 205.207 Wild-crop harvesting practice standard. - 4.3 As required at § 205.237(a), all agricultural ingredients in organic livestock feed must be certified organic.
-Since kelp is an agricultural product used as an ingredient in livestock feed, kelp used in organic livestock feed must be certified organic. - 4.4 All kelp used in organic livestock feed should be certified organic by March 4, 2014.
-This timeframe provides a 12 month phase-in period after issuance of this final guidance for sources of kelp to become certified and commercially available as organic.
+- 4.1 Kelp is listed as an agricultural product under § 205.606. - 4.2 Kelp is a wild crop that may be certified organic under the § 205.207 Wild-crop harvesting practice standard. - 4.3 Under § 205.237, all agricultural ingredients in livestock feed must be certified organic. - 4.4 Kelp used in livestock feed must be certified organic 24 months after final issuance of this guidance, NOP 5027 The Use of Kelp in Organic Livestock Feed.
+This phase in period is intended to provide ample time for sources of kelp to become certified and commercially available as organic.
+After this 24 month period, all kelp used in organic livestock feed must be certified organic.